ElMassimo/pakiderm/README.md

 As you can see, it also provides an assignment operator, so you can override the memoized value :smiley:.

 ## Background
-SimpleMemoizer uses Module#prepend to add the memoized method before yours in the method lookup path of your class.
+Pakiderm uses Module#prepend to add the memoized method before yours in the method lookup path of your class.
 Your method is called by using 'super', because the class is an ancestor to the prepended module.

 ### Corolary
 If you override a memoized method in a derived class, you alter the method chain, so the derived method won't be memoized unless you invoke memoize in the derived class as well.